Ethics and the Practice of Astro*Carto*Graphy

 Furthermore, it is important that Astro*Carto*Graphers and others working with relocation techniques be aware of and respect the guidelines for using these trademarked names.
 For an explanation of what constitutes correct usage of these terms, see our Trademark Information FAQ.

-CREDITS: This web site was originally created by Donna Cunningham of Word of Mouth Web Design and and is maintained by Liz Houle.
+CREDITS: This web site was originally created by Donna Cunningham.
+Though Donna left us on her 75th birthday, July 5, 2017, we will always be grateful for her selfless commitment and immense contributions to the promotion of astrological excellence through her teaching, writing and practice.
 This background used with permission of Montserrat of The Sacred Feminine.
 The globe photo used to create the bordered background and elements came from ClipArt.com.
 The animated globe is by Iband.